 A is a busy business executive who adores her two small dogs.
 She enjoys taking them to dog parks and on long walks on the weekends, and wishes she wasn’t quite so busy during the week days.
 It’s important to her that the dogs are well cared for each day, and she is willing to pay a premium for services she can trust.
 She sometimes struggles to find a healthy work/life balance, and when she is able to fit in a vacation, wants pet-friendly options.

 Knowing your ideal client will help you choose branding that conveys both professionalism that will appeal to this high-end customer, and warmth that conveys the care pets will receive.
 It will also be easier to avoid designs that give a wrong impression about your business, or attract the wrong kind of customer (someone looking for low-budget options, for example).

 Social media posts could include information about pet-friendly parks in the area, special events, and other pet services such as grooming and boarding.
 Instagram photos featuring happy pets on their walks will highlight the personal care each dog receives.
 Articles about pet-friendly vacation ideas and tips from local vets will ensure that your content is meeting your client’s needs.

-The most important thing to keep in mind, though, is what their needs are and how you are able to meet those needs better than anyone else.
+The most important thing to keep in mind, though, is what their needs are and how you are uniquely able to meet those needs.
 As you build your own brand identity, and start using your online presence to add value for your clients and customers, you’ll find that you can refine that target audience description, or expand it as your customer base evolves.

 You’ll find that as you focus on that ideal client, you are able to connect and create relationships of trust that make you stand out among your competitors.
 You’ll come to know them so well that topics for posts and articles will come naturally.
 The relationship and trust you’ve built through social media and online interactions will show your support in a way that’s personal in a sea of “Dear Resident” services.